concept-not-found/mainapp/README.md

 Since child components are on state, all data can be read off the the child and all actions on the child can be called.

-The `view` is a function of the form `view(state, props)`.
+The `view` is a function of the form `view(state, attributes, children)`.
 The `view` uses the state to build the DOM fragment.
 The `view` can render data, bind actions to event handlers, and render child components using the form `<childComponent.view attributeKey="attributeValue">Grandchildren</childComponent.view>`.
-The child component receives attributes and children in the second argument of its own `view` function.
+The child component receives `attributes` and `children` in the last two arguments of its own `view` function.

 Components have their specification exposed as the `.specification` property.
 This is useful for unit testing.